chefspec/chefspec/README.md

     2. The action that resource should receive.
     3. The value of the name attribute of the resource to find.
 (This is typically proxied as the value from the matcher definition.)

-ChefSpec's built-in `ResourceMatcher` _should_ satisfy most common use cases for custom LWRPs and matchers.
-However, if your cookbook is extending Chef core or is outside of the scope of traditional resource testing, you may need to create a custom matcher.
-For more information on custom matchers in RSpec, please [watch the Railscast on Custom Matchers](http://railscasts.com/episodes/157-rspec-matchers-macros) or look at some of the custom matchers in ChefSpec's source code.
+ChefSpec's built-in `ResourceMatcher` _should_ satisfy most common use cases for packaging a custom matcher with your LWRPs.
+However, if your cookbook is extending Chef core or is outside of the scope of a traditional "resource", you may need to create a custom matcher.
+For more information on custom matchers in RSpec, please [watch the Railscast on Custom Matchers](http://railscasts.com/episodes/157-rspec-matchers-macros) or look at some of the other custom matchers in ChefSpec's source code.

 #### Example
 Suppose I have a cookbook named "motd" with a resource/provider "message".